 USE AND PROTECTION OF COMPANY ASSETS

-Company assets are to be used only for the legitimate business purposes of the Company and its subsidiaries and affiliates and only by authorized employees.
+Company assets are to be used only for the legitimate business purposes of the Company and its subsidiaries and only by authorized employees or their designees.
 This includes both tangible and intangible assets.

 Some examples of tangible assets include:

-- Office equipment such as phones, copiers, computers, furniture, supplies and production equipment.
+- Office equipment such as phones, copies, computers, furniture, supplies and production equipment.

 Some examples of intangible assets include:

-Intellectual property such as pending patent information, inventions, trade secrets or other confidential or proprietary information (whether in printed or electronic form).
+- Intellectual property such as pending patent information, trade secrets or other confidential or proprietary information (whether in printed or electronic form).

-All employees are responsible for ensuring that appropriate measures are taken to properly protect Company assets.
-All employees should assist in the protection of confidential and proprietary information including technical, financial, marketing and other business information which, if made available to Company competitors or the public, would be advantageous to such competitors or detrimental to the Company.
+Employees are responsible for ensuring that appropriate measures are taken to properly protect Company assets.
+Employees should assist in the protection of confidential and proprietary information including technical, financial, marketing and other business information which, if made available to Company competitors or the public, would be advantageous to such competitors or detrimental to the Company.
 No employee should disclose or permit the release to any person (other than a fellow employee having a need to know such information) any confidential or proprietary information except as required by law.

 In addition, employees should take appropriate measures to ensure the efficient use of Company assets.
 Theft, carelessness and waste directly impact the Company’s profitability.